 7. Robert Schumann, The Happy Farmer Op.68 No.10 from the Album for the Young.
 Level 3

-The left hand carries the melody in this “go to” happy song that every boy loves.
+The left hand carries the melody in this “go to” happy song that many male students love.

 8. Peter Ilyitch Tchaikovsky, March of the Wooden Soldiers Op.39 No.2 Level 4

-This piece is a little bit challenging to play.
-However, boys will be motivated by the regal nature of the music.
+This piece is a little bit challenging to play, however, boys are often motivated by the regal nature of the music.
 This piece truly paints a picture of marching soldiers.

 9. Friedrich Burgmuller, Ballade Op.100 No.15 Level 4

 This piece starts out misterioso and ends with a loud surprise.
 It is another piece that sounds a lot harder to play than it really is.
 What’s not to like?